 - Fight Alzheimers (research has found that the ketones in coconut oil can repair or prevent damage to the brain

 - To improve dental health when used for Oil Pulling.
 This is an age old practice of swishing a tablespoon of organic coconut oil in your mouth for 15-20 minutes every morning as soon as you wake up (and before brushing your teeth).
-It helps remove bacteria from the mouth and improve the condition of teeth and gums.
+Basically, it helps remove bacteria from the mouth and improve the condition of teeth and gums.
 There are other benefits such as boosting your immune system.
 Check out this article: Coconut Oil Pulling and How to Guide

 - To support a healthy immune system

-How to Use Coconut Oil in Your Home
+How to Use Throughout Your Home

 Not only is coconut oil an excellent resource for skin care, hair care and improving your health, it can be used all throughout your home: